Reece Ushijima: F3 Asian Championship

 In the winter of 2021 Ushijima competed in the F3 Asian Championship with Hitech GP.
 He scored 45 points, and with a best race finish of fifth, ended up twelfth in the championship.

 FIA Formula 3 Championship

 Ushijima partook in post-season testing with Van Amersfoort Racing and was confirmed to drive for the team during the 2022 season, partnering Franco Colapinto and Rafael Villagómez.

 At the end of the season, Ushijima partook in the post-season test with Hitech Grand Prix.

 USF Pro 2000 Championship

 For his 2023 campaign, Ushijima left Formula 3 and signed to compete in the USF Pro 2000 Championship with Jay Howard Driver Development.
+A second place podium came at the Indianapolis Motor Speedway, being the only highlight of his tough season.
+He opted to withdraw from the series with three rounds to go, explaining his desire to return to racing in Europe for 2024.
+Ushijima was 14th in the standings, with 140 points.

 Personal life

 Ushijima's mother is American; his father, who grew up in the United States, is Japanese.
-Though Ushijima was born in California, he moved to Japan at a young age and began his karting career there.
+Ushijima was born in California; in a 2023 interview he described America as his "home country."
+During the same interview he said he "grew up in Europe."